Temporal Scaling Law for Large Language Models: Temporal Scaling Law

-\textbf{Metric for Fitting Model Evaluation.} We propose the temporal scaling law to fit the test loss during pre-training.
-Following the common practical choice \citep{CHENG2014137}, we choose the coefficient of determination ($R^2$) to evaluate the quality of the fit. $R^2$ demonstrates the proportion of the variability in the ground-truth that the proposed fit could explain.
+\textbf{Metric for Fitting Model Evaluation.} We propose the temporal scaling law to fit the test loss during pretraining.
+Following the common practical choice \cite{CHENG2014137}, we choose the coefficient of determination ($R^2$) to evaluate the quality of the fit. $R^2$ demonstrates the proportion of the variability in the ground truth that the proposed fit could explain.
 Formally, we have: